 Let us look at the forth

 -RunOnlyIfIdle parameter should automatically create an idle trigger; but this was never implemented.
 As a user, you can work around it by invoking a CIM instance of an idle trigger and adding it as a property to the

-The task still won’t ever be executed as it should as the
+The task still won’t ever be executed as it should because the

--RunOnlyIfIdle parameter isn’t set as it will always be set to false when you register the task!
+-RunOnlyIfIdle parameter isn’t being set.
+It will always be set to false when you register the task!
 This gives further credence to my theory that a Microsoft employee somewhere had great plans for how this parameter would work without ever seeing them through. —or possibly it was just forgotten.
 In any case, the parameter is required to be set to true but that can’t be achieved using the PowerShell cmdlets.

 After registering the above example task with the added idle trigger in Task Scheduler, you could update the task over the COM interface to switch the

 RunOnlyIfIdle parameter to true by bypassing the broken cmdlets.
 If you did this you’d have a task that respects the set

 IdleDuration only for the first time the task is executed, and would thereafter always execute the task after the computer has been idle for four minutes.
 (The value of four minutes is a hardcoded default in Windows.)
 This is the first issue we’ve run into so far that isn’t the cmdlets’ fault, but this is a problem that appears to have been introduced by the new “unified task scheduler engine” in Windows 8.
 You can’t work around that one.

 The quite handy-looking cmdlets provided with PowerShell 4 and newer wouldn’t get the job done.
 Luckily, PowerShell offers alternative ways to accomplish nearly any task.
 Before PowerShell 4 introduced these new Task Scheduler cmdlets, the only way to interact with the Task Scheduler was over its COM interface.
 Next, I’ll reimplement the intent of MSDN’s Example 4 (see the first code block earlier in the article) using that interface instead of the purpose-written cmldets.

 calc (the Windows calculator) every 40 minutes after the computer has been idle for at least 15 minutes: